donkirkby/chess-kit/docs/new_rules.md

 ## Table of Contents
 * [Adrenaline Chess][adrenaline-chess] adds power ups to chess.
 (2
     players, chess set, and checkers set)
+* [Booster Chess][booster-chess] use cards to boost your chess army.
+    (2 players, chess set, checkers set, and deck of cards)
 * [Parade Chess Solitaire][parade-chess-solitaire] pieces move each other into a connected group.
 (1 player, chess set, and deck of cards)
 * [Neighbour Chess Solitaire][neighbour-chess-solitaire] moves pieces